t0yv0/ocaml-pretty/README.md

 ============

-A simple pretty-printing module similar to Format in purpose but based on Wadler's "A prettier printe" combinators.
+A simple pretty-printing module similar to Format in purpose but based on Wadler's "A prettier printer" combinators.